ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * Randomized Equipment Loot (Optional)
    * Illithid Powers Overhaul
    * Valkrana's Skeletal Encounters
+   * Randomized Equipment Loot (Optional).
+There is now a specific Lite fork designed to interact better with the Random Starting Gear (Optional) mod (which, in Listo, provides a few random low level magic items and one random medium level magic item on the mindflayer body at the start of the game).
+If you use REL, you should probably also use RSG to help offset the unpredictable loot progression experience + Poor Adventurer making it harder to collect gold now.
+   * BG3-MO2 plugin to fix more weird situations, thanks Zino!
+   * Druid Wild Companion (thanks Chizz for exploring and fixing bugs).
 5. OTHER CHANGES
    * THE COMMAND TO OPEN MCM IS SEMI-COLON ";" NOT THE NUMBER 1.
    * Combat Extender config update: Father Carrion and the Mindflayer brain have been given access to health regen.
 Several enemies have been given Goon passive library changes.
 Commander Zhalk is now immune to being disarmed, however he also has some new weaknesses and nerfed HP.
 If you want his sword, you'll have to kill him - but he's been turned into a reasonable early game challenge for a handful of Level 3 heroes.
 Sarevok has been made a little more dangerous.
 Enemy Paladins and Barbarians (as templates) now gain improved extra attack in act 3.
 Enemy Clerics and Rogues gain Improved Attack in act 3.
 Some Act 1 and 2 enemy healers have the Life Domain improved healing ability, and all enemy Clerics in Act 3 have Disciple of Life.
 Experimenmt with giving Act 3 fighters access to the 20th level extra attack feature.
 Moved Hail of Thorns to later in enemy Ranger progression.
 Changed the size of a few enemies ;)